-Loans receivable decreased \$3.8 million.
-This decrease was primarily the combined effect of disbursements of new and prior year loan funds to projects of approximately \$24 million, offset by repayments of principal on loans of approximately \$25 million, the write off of four loans in the amount of \$3.3 million that were forgivable.
+Loans receivable decreased \$11.3 million.
+This decrease was primarily the combined effect of disbursements of new and prior year loan funds to projects of approximately \$19 million, offset by repayments of principal on loans of approximately \$26 million, offset by an increase in the allowance for uncollectible loans of \$4.5 million for five economic development loans that have forgivable features.

-Deferred outflows of resources decreased \$736 thousand which was the result of current year amortizations of loss on refundings in the amount of \$740 thousand, offset by an increase in the deferred outflow of resources for pension expense and pension contributions in the amount of \$1 thousand, as well as an increase in the deferred outflow of resources for OPEB expense and contributions in the amount of \$3 thousand.
+Deferred outflows of resources decreased \$719 thousand which was the result of current year amortizations of loss on refundings in the amount of \$740 thousand, offset by an increase in the deferred outflow of resources from pensions in the amount of \$17 thousand, as well as an increase in the deferred outflow of resources from OPEB in the amount of \$4 thousand.

-Total liabilities decreased \$21 million primarily due to a net decrease in bonds payable from the previous year.
-Bonds payable increased by current year accretion of \$3 million and decreased by \$22 million due to current year principal repayments.
+Total liabilities decreased \$24 million primarily due to a net decrease in bonds payable from the previous year.
+Bonds payable increased by current year accretion of \$3 million and decreased by \$24 million due to current year principal repayments and \$2 million due to premium amortization.

-Deferred inflows of resources decreased by \$389 due to the current year pension and OBEB activity.
+Deferred inflows of resources decreased by \$1,719 due to the current year pension and OBEB activity.

 Restrictions of net position are the result of constraints placed on the use of net position which have been imposed externally through debt covenants and by law through enabling legislation.
-Restricted net position increased approximately \$23 million during the current year.
-That increase can be explained primarily as follows: mineral severance tax revenue of \$20.6 million, excess lottery funds of \$6 million to pay debt service on the Chesapeake Bay bonds, repayments of principal and interest of 28.9 million, and a transfer from the unrestricted funds of \$24 million for loan disbursements.
-Offsetting the increases were disbursements of \$33.4 million of principal and interest expense related to revenue and general obligation bonds and loan disbursements of \$24 million.
+Restricted net position decreased approximately \$7.8 million during the current year.
+That decrease can be explained primarily as follows: mineral severance tax revenue of \$21.9 million, excess lottery funds of \$6 million to pay debt service on the Chesapeake Bay bonds, and repayments of principal and interest of \$29.6 million.
+Offsetting the increases were disbursements of \$34.8 million of principal and interest expense related to revenue and general obligation bonds and loan and grant disbursements of \$29 million.
 Transfers from restricted accounts included interest earnings on accounts funded with residual mineral severance tax revenue and earnings on accounts funded with State appropriations of excess lottery revenue and earnings on debt service reserve funds.
 As provided by enabling legislation, the earnings on those restricted accounts were transferred to the unrestricted revenue account and various rebate accounts and were used, in part, to pay operating expenses of the Council.

-Unrestricted Net Position for business type activities as of June 30, 2019 is \$13.6 million, an increase from the prior year of approximately \$5.9 million.
-This is due to the receipt of excess lottery revenue of \$40 million offset by an internal transfer within the business type activities to restricted funds of \$24 million, payment of general and administrative expenses of \$1.1 million, and \$7.2 million for the State Match of the federally sponsored Drinking Water Treatment Revolving Fund and the Clean Water State Revolving Fund.
+Unrestricted Net Position for business type activities as of June 30, 2020 is \$43.3 million, an increase from the prior year of approximately \$29.7 million.
+This is due to the receipt of excess lottery revenue of \$32 million offset by payment of general and administrative expenses of \$1.1 million, and \$2.2 million for the State Match of the federally sponsored Drinking Water Treatment Revolving Fund.

 Fund Balance/Government-wide Net Position The only activity reported in the governmental fund relates to future payments of the General Obligation Bonds which mature through fiscal year 2027.
 See Note 8 in the Notes to the Financial Statements for further detail.
 Although the governmental fund reports a deficit, an amount not to exceed \$22.25 million of intergovernmental revenue is statutorily provided every year by the State of West Virginia from excess mineral severance tax in order to pay the debt service for the General Obligation Bonds.
-The total government - wide net position as of June 30, 2019, is \$505 million.
+The total government - wide net position as of June 30, 2020, is \$543 million.

-Charges for services consist of interest earnings on loans to projects which decreased during the current year by \$34 thousand.
-Loans receivable had a net decrease of \$3.8 million during the current year and loans that are repaying have a nominal interest rate.
+Charges for services consist of interest earnings on loans to projects which increased during the current year by \$500 thousand.
+Although loans receivable had a net decrease of \$11.3 million during the current year, additional new loans began paying.